AllenNeuralDynamics/Rhapso/README.md

 <br>

+Use the [Parameters](#parameters) table and [Tuning Guide](#tuning-guide) if you need help picking params.

+<br>

 **Note:** Occasionally we clean up our aind-open-data bucket.
 If you find this dataset does not exist, please create an issue and we will replace it.

----

-<br>

-## High Level Approach to Registration, Alignment, and Fusion

-This process has a lot of knobs and variations, and when used correctly, can work for a broad range of datasets.

-**First, figure out what type of alignment you need.**
-- Are there translations to shift to?
-- If so, you’ll likely want to start with a rigid alignment.

-Once you’ve run the rigid step, how does your data look?
-- Did the required translations shrink to an acceptable level?
-- If not, try again with new parameters, keeping the questions above in mind.

-At this point, the translational part of your alignment should be in good shape.
-Now ask: **are transformations needed?** If so, you likely need an affine alignment next.

-Your dataset should be correctly aligned at this point.
-If not, there are a number of reasons why, and we have listed some common recurrences and will keep this up to date.

-There is a special case in some datasets where the z-stack is very large.
-In this case, you can use the split-dataset utility, which splits each tile into chunks.
-Then you can run split-affine alignment, allowing for more precise transformations without such imposing global rails.

-**Common Causes of Poor Alignment**
-- Not enough quality matches (adjust sigma threshold until you do)
-- Data is not consistent looking (we take a global approach to params)
-- Large translations needed (extend search radius)
-- Translations that extend beyond overlapping span (increase overlap)

 ---